-Scott T. Berlin has since 2016 been the Director of Business Development of Ullman Oil Company, LLC, a supplier of heating oil, commercial fuels, industrial lubricants, greases and coolants.
+Scott T. Berlin has since June, 2017 served as the President of Mason Structural Steel, LLC, a fabricator of structural steel and distributor of building products.
+From 2016 to 2017, he was the Director of Business Development of Ullman Oil Company, LLC, a supplier of heating oil, commercial fuels, industrial lubricants, greases and coolants.
 During portions of 2015, Mr. Berlin served in a financial restructuring role as President of JC Fodale Energy Services, LLC, an oilfield services company.
 Subsequently, in February 2016, JC Fodale Energy Services, LLC filed a voluntary petition for liquidation under Chapter 7 of the United States Bankruptcy Code.
 From 1997 to 2015, he was a Managing Director and principal of Brown, Gibbons, Lang & Company, an investment banking firm serving middle market companies, where he focused on the corporate finance and mergers/acquisitions practice.
-Prior to joining Brown, Gibbons, Lang & Company in 1997, Mr. Berlin was a lending officer in the Middle Market Group at The Northern Company.
+Prior to joining Brown, Gibbons, Lang & Company, Mr. Berlin was a lending officer in the Middle Market Group at The Northern Company.
 The Board believes that Mr. Berlin should serve as a director of the Company due to his general background in investment banking and his particular experience in advising public and private companies and their boards in merger, acquisition and financing transactions.

-James H. Graves has been a Partner of Erwin, Graves & Jones, LP, a management consulting firm, since 2002.
+James H. Graves has been a Partner of Erwin, Graves & Associates, LP, a management consulting firm, since 2002.
 He has also served as Chairman and a director of Medaxion, Inc., a healthcare technology company providing real-time anesthesia intelligence solutions, since 2010; and as a director and partner of BankCap Partners, a private equity firm focused on the U.S. financial services sector, since 2006.
 From 2002 until 2006, Mr. Graves was a director, Vice Chairman and Chief Operating Officer of Detwiler, Mitchell & Co., a securities research firm.
-Prior to 2002, he served as a senior executive in Dean Witter

-Reynolds Investment Banking Division and as the Chief Operating Officer of J.C.
+Prior to 2002, he served as a senior executive in Dean Witter Reynolds Investment Banking Division and as the Chief Operating Officer of J.C.
 Bradford & Company.
-Mr. Graves also presently serves as a director of FirstCash, Inc., a leading operator of retail-based pawn stores.
-Within the past five years, Mr. Graves served as a director of Cash America International, Inc., a company operating pawn shops and jewelry stores which merged with FirstCash during 2016, and TriState Capital Holdings, Inc., a bank holding company.
-The Board believes Mr. Graves should serve as a director due to his executive leadership and management experience in several businesses, including large corporations and businesses within the financial services industry, his over 30 years of experience analyzing financial statements and his experience as a director of both private and public companies, including his service as chairman of the audit committee of another public company.
+Mr. Graves also presently serves as a director of FirstCash, Inc., a leading operator of retail-based pawn stores, and Atlantic Capital Bancshares, Inc., a bank holding company.
+Within the past five years, Mr. Graves has served as a director of Cash America International, Inc., a company operating pawn shops and jewelry stores which merged with FirstCash during 2016, and TriState Capital Holdings, Inc., a bank holding company.
+The Board believes Mr. Graves should serve as a director due to his executive leadership and management experience in several businesses, including large corporations and businesses within the financial services industry, his over 30 years of experience analyzing financial statements, and his experience as a director of both private and public companies, including his service as chairman of the audit committee of another public company.